viktor-ferenczi/se-ore-pickup/README.md

 - [Automatic Ore Pickup](https://steamcommunity.com/sharedfiles/filedetails/?id=657749341)

-On loading or joining a game the plugin disables itself if any conflicting mod is detected.
-Otherwise, the plugin enables itself.
+The plugin disables itself if a conflicting mod is detected in the current world.